nens/threedi-docs/source/a_releasenotes.rst

 - The "Options" dialog that is shown before starting the simulation wizard has been reordered and clearly shows which options are available to the 3Di model you have chosen. (#261)
 - "Post-processing in Lizard" now has its own page in the simulation wizard. #432
-- Invalid parameter values for damage estimations (repair times of 0 hours) can no longer be chosen. #104 NOT COMPLETED YET * Forcings and events that cannot (yet) be added to a simulation through the simulation wizard, will now be preserved if they are part of the simulation template (#316).
+- Invalid parameter values for damage estimations (repair times of 0 hours) can no longer be chosen. #104
+- Forcings and events that cannot (yet) be added to a simulation through the simulation wizard, will now be preserved if they are part of the simulation template (#316).
 This applies to the following forcings and events:

   - Raster edits
   - Obstacle edits
   - Local or Lizard time series rain
+- When selecting a breach, the breach's code and display name are shown on the map along with the id.

 The schematisation checker in the "Upload new revision" wizard has been improved in the following ways: